picocms/Pico/_docs/config.md

 ### URL Rewriting

-Picos default URLs (e.g. http://example.com/pico/?sub/page) already are very user friendly.
-Pico anyway offers you an URL rewrite feature to make URLs even more user friendly (e.g. http://example.com/pico/sub/page).
+Pico's default URLs (e.g. http://example.com/pico/?sub/page) already are very user-friendly.
+Pico anyway offers you an URL rewrite feature to make URLs even more user-friendly (e.g. http://example.com/pico/sub/page).

 If you're using the Apache web server, URL rewriting should be enabled automatically.
 If you get an error message from your web server, please make sure to enable the `mod_rewrite` module.
 Assumed rewritten URLs work, but Pico still shows no rewritten URLs, force URL rewriting by setting `$config['rewrite_url'] = true;` in your `config/config.php`.